Sourdough Pizza “a taglio” Style

 Unless you are spending time around hard core pizza geeks you won’t read much about temperature in the average home pizza dough recipe.

 If you’re just starting out I recommend taking the temperature of your core ingredients.
 It only takes 30 seconds and can help you avoid making overblown down.
 Or dough that takes forever to rise.
-More on this later.

 5. Large Wooden Cutting board

-Whether its for stretching dough or letting my pizza dough balls rest before baking them, I like using a wooden cutting board.
+Whether it’s for stretching dough or letting my pizza dough balls rest before baking them, I like using a wooden cutting board.
 Wood absorbs moisture which can be helpful.
 I also like the feel of stretching dough on wood.

 6. Heavy Duty Sheet Pan